 The Greene House Shops Antique Mall, home to more than 50 dealers of antiques, unique gifts and collectibles, is on the corner fronting the Center, and CVS, Burger King, and a Meadows Farms Garden Center are across the road.

-The first phase of the county’s first garden apartment community — Terrace Greene – has been completed adjacent to the Rapidan Center property and townhouse condominiums and single-family homes are slated to be constructed nearby.
+The county’s first garden apartment community — Terrace Greene – has been completed just down from Sheetz and Food Lion, and the abutting property has been approved for the development of townhouse condominiums and single-family homes.

-Just south of the Rapidan Center and about four miles north of the Charlottesville-Albemarle Airport, is Tierney Plaza, anchored by the 122-room BEST WESTERN PLUS Charlottesville Airport Inn & Suites, winner of multiple top awards in the hospitality industry and recipient of a three diamond-rating by AAA.
-Fronting the hotel are Dunkin’ Donuts, Lord Hardwicke’s restaurant, Roy Wheeler Realty, the Anytime Fitness Center and more.
+Just south of Terrace Greene and about four miles north of the Charlottesville-Albemarle Airport, is Tierney Plaza, anchored by the 122-room BEST WESTERN PLUS Charlottesville Airport Inn & Suites, winner of multiple top awards in the hospitality industry and recipient of a three diamond-rating by AAA.
+Fronting the hotel are Dunkin’ Donuts, Lord Hardwicke’s restaurant, the Anytime Fitness Center and more.

 But that’s just along the 29 corridor.

-Turn onto 33 toward the entrance to Shenandoah National Park and you’ll see why Greene County, Virginia has been declared one of Money magazine’s “100 Best Places to Live.”
+Further up the road turn onto 33 Business toward the entrance to Shenandoah National Park and you’ll see why Greene County, Virginia has been declared one of Money magazine’s “100 Best Places to Live.”

-Designer residential developments filled with homes priced below those in neighboring Albemarle County have popped up – and are popping up – along the road that leads to the beef, horse and alpaca farms that sprinkle the county, and to the welcoming country inns and select wineries that make Greene the destination for tourists that it has become.
+Designer residential developments filled with homes priced below those in neighboring Albemarle County have popped up – and are popping up – along the road that leads to the beef, horse and alpaca farms that sprinkle the county, and to the welcoming country inns and select wineries that make Greene the destination for both shoppers and tourists it has become.

-These two faces of Greene County did not evolve accidently. the county’s comprehensive plan, updated just two years ago with an eye toward developing tourism as an industry, protects rural areas from more intrusive uses by designating major areas of commercial and business growth in the county along the 29N corridor between Ruckersville and Albemarle County, and the 33W corridor between Ruckersville and Stanardsville.
+These two faces of Greene County did not evolve accidently. the county’s comprehensive plan, with an eye toward developing tourism as an industry, protects rural areas from more intrusive uses by designating major areas of commercial and business growth in the county along the 29N corridor between Ruckersville and Albemarle County, and the 33W corridor between Ruckersville and Stanardsville.

 In a nutshell, we let you know what’s happening — as well as what already has.